Cricket - Australia proposes arbitration in pay dispute

 "We're prepared to accept whatever decision comes.
 In cricketing parlance, we will accept the umpire's decision and move on."

+CA believe the revenue-share model was unfit for modern times and is starving grass-roots cricket of funding, while players say it has underpinned the game's growth and prosperity over the past 20 years.

+The dispute had been simmering for more than nine months and has grown increasingly heated with both sides embarking on a public airing of their respective positions and grievances.

-Sutherland, who suggested the union had been guilty of delaying tactics, said if the dispute went to arbitration, players could immediately be contracted on a short-term basis to allow them to tour Bangladesh.
+Sutherland said that if the dispute went to arbitration, players could immediately be contracted on a short-term basis to allow them to tour Bangladesh.

 The test squad for that tour, which has not yet been announced, is scheduled to gather in Darwin for a training camp in the second week of August.